dangoldin/blog.dangoldin.com/_posts/2016-03-26-political-parties-are-product-bundles.md

 ---
 layout: post
 title: "Political parties are product bundles"
-description: ""
+description: "Political parties are just like product bundles.
+By looking at one we can understand the other."
-keywords:
+keywords: "politics, bundling"
 image_url:
 category:
-tags: []
+tags: ["#meta"]
 ---
 {% include JB/setup %}
 I rarely write about politics but it’s an election year and I had an interesting realization.
 Political parties are just like product bundles.
 We each have our own issues and policies we’re passionate about but it’s impossible to find a politician, less a party, that has the same views we do.
 Instead we have political parties that take a few issues and policies and try to wrap them up in a bundle hoping to appeal to enough people to win an election.